photo by Anete Lusina for Pexels

 This means acting as if you are nice but really diminishing the other person.
 For example, if your friend finally saves up for a car but that means she can’t afford to go on vacation with you and you are annoyed, you might say, “great starter car, at least it will get you from A to B.” Or if your colleague does the presentation you were hoping you would be asked to do you might say, “I liked all the colours you used, bit flashy for an accounting firm though!”

-7. You always keep score.
+7. You always keep score, a form of passive aggressive behaviour.

 Someone forgets your birthday.
 You say nothing then don’t invite them to your next party.
 A colleague drinks the cola you bought and left in the fridge.
 You pretend you don’t mind then take his last piece of chocolate.